-The Southern District of Texas' opinion in Building Specialties is a reflection of the continued reliance on Lamar Homes and the proper distinction between merely defective work and "property damage" (i.e., "physical injury to tangible property").
+The Southern District of Texas' opinion in Building Specialties is a reflection of the proper distinction between merely defective work and "property damage" (i.e., "physical injury to tangible property").
 It also makes clear that an "occurrence" can be alleged even when magical words (i.e., negligence or accident) are not used by the underlying plaintiffs.
 Importantly, the court emphasized again that the ownership of the property damaged is not outcome determinative when analyzing whether "property damage" exists.
-Rather, the court looked to the exclusions in the policy to determine whether any such "property damage" should be covered by the policy.
-Because the court had ruled that no allegations and no evidence of "property damage" existed, its analysis of Exclusions K and L was unnecessary.
+Even so, the court at least raised an issue as to whether the "property damage" definition requires damage to something other than the defective component itself.
+In other words, according to the court, Lamar Homes "did not discuss whether the defective foundation design or construction could be 'property damage' without the allegations that the defective foundation caused damage to other parts of the house."
+The "property damage" definition, by its express terms, has no such requirement.
+Ultimately, because the court had ruled that no allegations and no evidence of "property damage" existed, its analysis of Exclusions K and L was unnecessary.
 Nevertheless, the discussion was important-at least with regard to Exclusion K. The court's finding that the defective duct work was a product even after it was installed and incorporated into the house could have significant coverage implications in construction defect litigation.
 This case also highlights the importance of drafting pleadings as Judge Rosenthal declined to look beyond the "eight corners" rule.
 All in all, this case presents the "ABCs" of an insurance coverage analysis for construction defect claims.

-VI.
-Essex Insurance Co. v.
+V. Essex Insurance Co. v.
 McFadden, 2010 WL 2246293 (E.D.
 Tex.
 June 3, 2010)